wcmatthysen/strawberry/README.md

     redis 127.0.0.1:6379> set config:boolean "True"
     OK

-Next, we assume that you have a class named `ConfigStore`.
+Next, we assume that you have a class named _ConfigStore_.
 Suppose that this class serves as storage mechanism for all configuration values in your application.
-The first step in populating `ConfigStore`'s fields with values from the Redis database would be to make use of the `@Redis`-annotation as the following code-snippet shows:
+The first step in populating ConfigStore's fields with values from the Redis database would be to make use of the _@Redis_-annotation as the following code-snippet shows:

 ```java
 import com.github.strawberry.guice.Redis;